Final Fantasy Fables: Chocobo Tales: Outside Japan

 Because of the amount of language information inherent to the genre, role-playing games had historically taken a long time to localize to territories outside Japan.
 Realizing the frustration the delay causes fans, Square Enix aimed to reduce the localization time for its handheld titles at the time like Chocobo Tales.
 The publisher filed the stylized English logo for Chocobo Tales with the United States Patent and Trademark Office on December 28, 2006.
 A few months after its Japanese release, Square Enix announced that it would publish Chocobo Tales in North America.
 In addition to the April release date, the company announced the game's English title and ESRB rating.
 As part of the localization, the original Japanese cover art was changed for Western audiences.
 Because the game's target audience was younger and less familiar with chocobos, Patrick Cervantes, a manager of marketing communications with Square Enix, felt the Japanese cover would be insufficient to stay competitive at attracting new customers.
-In creating new cover art, the company included elements to convey more about the story line and characters in order to have mass appeal with both new players and Final Fantasy fans.
+In creating new cover art, the company included elements to convey more about the storyline and characters in order to have mass appeal with both new players and Final Fantasy fans.

 At a press conference at its headquarters on May 13, 2007, Square Enix announced its intent to release Chocobo Tales in Europe.
 After the press conference, the company held its Square Enix Party event at the Makuhari Messe convention center.
 Among the promotions at the convention was a rare card for pop-up battles available for download.
 Later that month, it was revealed that Ubisoft would publish the game along with Final Fantasy III in Australia, New Zealand, and select European regions in late May 2007; Square Enix's European subsidiary published it in most European countries.
 In mid-May, the subsidiary announced the May 24 release date.
 Days after the European release, Square Enix attended the MCM London Expo to showcase several of its new games, including Chocobo Tales.
 The company's European marketing director, David Dyett, saw the expo as an opportunity to reach fans.